crowdagger/crowbook/guide/arguments.md

 (or `crowbook -l`)

-Displays all the valid options to use, whether in a book configuration file, with `--set`, or in an inline YAML block.
+Displays all the valid options that can be used, whether in a book configuration file, with `--set`, or in an inline YAML block.

 `--print-template`